jeenchun/Python-Project/README.md

 # Corona-Price-Tracker

-Private repository for the development of our Corona-Price-Tracker
+Branch for the development of our Corona-Price-Tracker

 Hi All,